 (2, 0)

-To remember the meaning of each number, you might need to read the documentation of divmod()
+To remember what each number is, you might need to read the documentation on divmod()

-because the numbers themselves don’t provide much information on their individual meaning.
-The function’s name doesn’t help very much either.
+because the numbers themselves don’t provide much context about their corresponding meaning.
+The function name doesn’t help much either.

 Here’s a function that uses a namedtuple